wri/cities-thermal-comfort-modeling/README.md

            * solweig_full - this option runs cif-download (where needed), wall_height_aspect, skyview_factor, and finally solweig_only
    1. Modify the four sections of the .config_method_parameters.yml file to specify:
       1. methods attributes (the file already contains default values which you may want to leave unaltered)
+         * **IMPORTANT** The default values for the leaf start and leaf end dates are for the northern hemisphere.
+If the area of interest is in the southern hemisphere these dates must be changed so that there are leaves on the trees for the met date(s) being used.
+The first day of spring through the first day of fall is approximately doy 267-80.
       1. the name(s) for meteorological file(s) to be processed by the solweig method.
          * Enter "<download_era5>" if you instead or also want the system to automatically download ERA5 data into a file named "met_era5_hottest_days.txt"
            *  **TIP**: On the next run, you can enter the file name met_era5_hottest_days.txt to avoid the download from ERA5 since the file is already on the system